Extracting and Following Paths for Robust Relational Reasoning with Large Language Models: Experiments

 \subsection{Experimental Results}

-\paragraph{Full Pipeline Performance:} In Table~\ref{tab:RQ1_results}, we compare the full pipeline performance of all baselines using different backbone LLMs.
-For computational cost reasons, all results are single trial. \texttt{PoT-LLM} and \texttt{PoT-Symbolic} represent using an LLM or a symbolic solver as the reasoner, respectively.
+\paragraph{Full Pipeline Performance:} In Table~\ref{tab:RQ1_results}, we compare the full pipeline performance of all baselines using different general-purpose backbone LLMs.
+For computational cost reasons, all results are single-trial. \texttt{PoT-LLM} and \texttt{PoT-Symbolic} represent using an LLM or a symbolic solver as the reasoner, respectively.
 For fair comparison, we compare \texttt{PoT-LLM} to prompting-based pipelines.
 On the other hand, \texttt{PoT-Symbolic} is compared to the \texttt{LLM-ASP} as extra domain knowledge (i.e., symbolic rules) is required for reasoning in both methods.
-The prompts we use can be found in Appendix~\ref{appx:Prompts of Proposed Methods} and Appendix~\ref{appx:Prompts for Baselines}.
+The prompts we use can be found in Appendix~\ref{app:implementation_details}.

 The results show a clear improvement of PoT over the baselines.
-Among the prompting-based methods, \texttt{PoT-LLM} outperforms almost all baselines with exception of the SPARTUN on GPT-4-turbo.
-Meanwhile, for the extraction + symbolic reasoning methods, results show a clear improvement of \texttt{PoT-Symbolic} over the \texttt{LLM-ASP}.
+Among the prompting-based methods, \texttt{PoT-LLM} outperforms all baselines in most scenarios, except the CLUTRR on GPT-3.5-turbo, and the SPARTUN on GPT-4-turbo and Llama3-70B.
+Meanwhile, for the extraction plus symbolic reasoning methods, results show a clear improvement of \texttt{PoT-Symbolic} over the \texttt{LLM-ASP}, with exceptions of the StepGame on GPT-3.5-turbo.

-The improvement gap over prompting-based methods is particularly large for questions requiring long reasoning chains (e.g., $k=10$) where prompting baselines (e.g., \texttt{IO}) significantly degrade.
-Interestingly, \texttt{CoT} and \texttt{few shot} prompting have only a minor improvement with powerful models (e.g., GPT4) compared to \texttt{IO} prompting, as observed previously~\cite{yang2023couplingLargeLanguage}.
-This suggests that linear chain of thought reasoning may already exist in larger models and imposing it externally is not always helpful for complex reasoning tasks.
+Interestingly, \texttt{CoT} and \texttt{Few-shot} prompting have only a minor improvement with powerful models (e.g., GPT-4) compared to \texttt{Zero-shot} prompting, as observed previously~\citep{yang2023couplingLargeLanguage}.
+This suggests that linear chain of thought reasoning may already exist in larger models, and imposing it externally is not always helpful for complex reasoning tasks.
 Moreover, we observe that the performance of most methods steadily degrades as the number of possible relations increases.
-Consequently, the CLUTRR kinship dataset shows the largest gap with prompting baselines, because directly solving this complex and high order reasoning problem is too challenging for LLMs with just in-context learning examples.
+Consequently, the Stepgame dataset shows the largest gap with prompting baselines, because directly solving this complex and high-order reasoning problem is too challenging for LLMs with just in-context learning examples.

-We observe that GPT-4o, employing direct prompting methods (\texttt{IO}, \texttt{Few Shot}, \texttt{CoT}, \texttt{CoT-SC}), shows significant improvement over GPT-4-turbo.
-This suggests an enhancement in its fundamental reasoning abilities, potentially due to training on a larger and more recent data corpus.
-Performance steadily decreases from $k=3$ to $k=10$ for Stepgame, except for neuro-symbolic methods, where $k=4$ has the highest performance.